-Breast Augmentation Philadelphia
+Breast Augmentation (Augmentation Mammoplasty)

 All women want to feel confident and comfortable with the size of their breasts.
 At Claytor Noone Plastic Surgery, we aspire to make women feel beautiful and have an appearance that matches how they feel on the inside.
 A Philadelphia breast augmentation procedure can give women with small or unevenly sized breasts a fuller, better-proportioned look for their body.
 Our goal is to help women fit better in clothes and feel more comfortable with their figure.
-With a breast augmentation, saline, silicone gel or gummy bear breast implants can be used.
+With a breast augmentation, saline, silicone gel, or gummy bear breast implants can be used.

-- What happens during breast augmentation?
+What is breast augmentation?

 Breast augmentation, also known as an augmentation mammoplasty (and casually called a boob job), is one of the most common procedures performed in the United States.
 It is also the most popular procedure that Dr. Brannon Claytor performs, meaning he knows how to give women the look they want in order to feel their best.